MattTheTekie/extras/README.md

 · Themes Abc for Firefox, Geany IDE Color
 · JavaScript Games: Typing Speed, Snake, Memory Symbol, Tic Tac Toe
 · Todo list

+· Some copyright and other license in About page on website.
 ...